deskoh/hackerrankjs_boilerplate/README.md

 ## Debugging

 The profiles `Debug TS` and `Debug JS` are defined in `.vscode/launch.json` for debugging TypeScript and JavaScript source respectively.
-Open the source file before starting the debug session.
-The content of `in.txt` will be piped in as `stdin`.
+Open the source file before starting the debug session. ~~The content of `in.txt` will be piped in as `stdin`.~~ Input needs to be piped to `stdin` in the debug session.

 ## Unit Tests